earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 ## GoLang SQLite Setup

-To use sqlite3 from golang, I need a database driver.
+To use sqlite3 from Golang, I need a database driver.
 I'm going to use [`go-sqlite3`](https://github.com/mattn/go-sqlite3) which I can install like this:

 ```
 go get github.com/mattn/go-sqlite3